 - 1/2 cup coconut aminos

 - 4 tsp Chinese 5 spice powder

-- 1/2 lemon juiced (about 1.5 tbsp)
+- 1/2 lemon, juiced (about 1.5 tbsp)

-- Cashews, to garnish optional
+- Cashews/peanuts and spring onions, to garnish

 - Heat the sesame oil in a wok or frying pan.

 - Add onion and sauté for 2 minutes.

 - Add ginger, garlic, and chili pepper.
 Sauté for 2 minutes.

 - Add the other vegetables, starting with the carrots, and the beetroot to soften them up.